do-community/demo-app/README.md

 ...
 ```

-Again, the easiest approach would be to start over by deleting your bastion droplet and create a new one with a valid token in its "User Data" script.
+Again, the easiest approach would be to start over by deleting your bastion Droplet and creating a new one with a valid token in the "User Data" script.

-A less easy approach, if you feel like getting your hands dirty, is to update your token in `/root/statuspage-demo/terraform/token.auto.tfvars`.
-And then attempt to re-apply your Terraform configuration with `cd /root/statuspage-demo/terraform/ && terraform apply -auto-approve`.
+Alternatively, and if you feel like getting your hands dirty, you could update your token in `/root/statuspage-demo/terraform/token.auto.tfvars` then attempt to re-apply your Terraform configuration with `cd /root/statuspage-demo/terraform/ && terraform apply -auto-approve`.

 ### Terraform Apply Failure

-Another common issue is that our `terraform apply` command failed for some reason or another.
+Another common issue is that the `terraform apply` command failed for some reason or another.
 If this is the case, you'll see the following accompanied by a list of errors:

 ```
 ...